 I respect and admire what Mr. and Mrs. Mori have done, and are still doing.
 War is Hell.
 Love and Friendship of human beings is beautiful and precious.
 As for one who knows both war and peace, I’d like to work in order to hand on peace for the younger generations.

 With my gratitude to all who worked so hard to introduce the English version of Mr. Mori’s book into the world,

 Last to join Mr. Mori's team of translator-editors, I reviewed English drafts of the original Japanese book and contributed to the final English translation.
-Previous research and collaboration with Japanese scientists on radiation risks associated with ionizing radiation exposures provided me with relevant experience and perspective.
+Previous research and collaboration with Japanese scientists on radiation risks associated with ionizing radiation exposures provided me with somewhat relevant experience and awareness of the nature and magnitude of health impacts.
 Nevertheless, my participation in this project was directly motivated by my good fortunate to have a close friendship with Tom and Carolyn Cartwright and through them to come to know of Shigeaki Mori's work. [more to come...]